robin-jr/anpr-backend-v2/Full setup.md

 - once you made all the migrations correctly, run ``` python manage.py createsuperuser ```
 - enter the username, email, password, confirm password
 - once you entered those details, super user will be created
-- go to '``` Server IP ```:8001/admin/' then enter your super user credentials there, you will be able to pass through the authenticaion
+- go to '127.0.0.1:8001/admin/' then enter your super user credentials there, you will be able to pass through the authenticaion

 ### To create a normal user

-- once you created the super user, go to " ``` Server IP ```:8001/api/accounts/register/ "
+- once you created the super user, go to ``` 127.0.0.1:8001/api/accounts/register/ ````
 - In the content section enter the details for the normal user credentials
 - E.g  ```{
     "username":"user1",